namnh663/namnh663.github.io/docs/experience.md

 *Nominated for DNA Star Award*

+- Developed a comprehensive testing plan for top-up, bill payment, and chatbot features in VN, PH, and IN, with clear testing scopes and goals to help reduce bugs at release.
+- Created and maintained automated test cases and scripts whenever there were changes or new requirements.
-- Conducted extensive testing on mobile applications across iOS and Android platforms, identifying and resolving software defects.
+- Conducted thorough testing of mobile applications on Android and iOS platforms and automated all API services developed by the team to increase test coverage.
+- Found many bugs during testing and collaborated effectively with development teams, achieving a bug resolution rate of more than 90% within the stipulated time.
-- Successfully conducted regression testing, ensuring stability and reliability after implementing new features or updates, with zero major issues reported by users.
+- Conducted regression testing, ensuring stability after each sprint with new features or updates, and received no major issues reported by users.
-- Mentored new team members during onboarding, leading to their successful integration into the team.
+- Built and provided real-time dashboards for team testing quality, reducing manual reporting efforts.
+- Implemented knowledge-sharing sessions and provided advice on testing and using applications, improving overall productivity.
+- Actively participated in Scrum activities, providing timely feedback, improving processes and testing methods, and increasing teamwork efficiency and the quality of applications.
-- Streamlined onboarding processes, reducing the time required for newcomers to become productive.
+- Contributed to writing and improving onboarding processes, reducing the time needed for new hires to become productive.
-- Active participation in Agile development methodologies, contributing to the timely delivery of high-quality software.
-- Improved testing processes and methodologies, resulting in a 25% increase in efficiency and effectiveness across the team.
-- Presented demos to stakeholders, receiving positive feedback and recognition.
+- Was responsible for presenting application to stakeholders and consistently received positive feedback.

 **Skills**: Integration Testing · Android · iOS · C# · JMeter · Microsoft Azure · HTTP Inspector · Postman API · Microsoft Visual Studio Code · Regression Testing · Process Improvement · Presentation · Communication · Mobile Testing · API Testing